psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 ## Charged With Theft

-As well as beiung a hotbed of drunkenness and vice, it seems that a certain familiarity with theft was not unknown to the residents of Cosham-street and the Tontine Yard.
+As well as being a hotbed of drunkenness and vice, it seems that a certain familiarity with theft was not unknown to the residents of Cosham-street and the Tontine Yard.

 ````{admonition} A wretched denizen of Tontine-yard, May, 1846
 :class: dropdown